-To my mind, these factors render coastal conditions even truer Mediterranean than our more forgiving inland version.
+To my mind, these factors render coastal conditions even more truly Mediterranean than our more forgiving inland version.

-3. Salt – both in the air, and often in the groundwater
+Salt – both in the air and often in the groundwater

-And, I bet coastal gardeners have never even heard of a “Phormium winter”, like we experience here, from time to time, when all our lovingly tended New Zealand flax dies.
+And I’ll bet coastal gardeners have never even heard of a “Phormium winter” like we experience in Portland from time to time, when all our lovingly tended New Zealand flax dies.

 This Phormium is in bloom, which is another feature we don’t often see in Portland.
-And, it is of an entirely different proportion than their inland brothers and sisters.
+It is of an entirely different proportion than its inland brothers and sisters.

 The windy coastal conditions creates a need for screening.
-Here, the evergreen density of Escallonia is put to work to create shelter from the howling gales and breezy barrages so often experienced on seaside properties.
+Here, the evergreen density of Escallonia is put to work to create shelter from the breezy barrages so often experienced on seaside properties.

 Climbing roses, Bergenia, Agapanthus, Sedums, Zauschneria, Cistus and ornamental grasses accompany the dark foliage of the ornamental cherries anchoring this coastal cottage garden.

-Hebes is a great, popular alternative – here seen with a wind whipped Pine.
+Hebes is a great alternative – here seen with a wind-whipped Pine.
 The general rule of thumb when it comes to Hebe varieties is that the smaller the leaf, the hardier they are.

 6. Coastal Hebes

-And, since you can push the envelope in milder coastal climates, you can get away with using the showier, larger-leaved varieties.
-Hebes are evergreen and bloom for a long time, with white, pink, or purple blossoms and are quintessential west coach beach plants.
+Since you can push the envelope in milder coastal climates, you can get away with using showier, larger-leaved varieties.
+Hebes are evergreen and bloom for a long time, with white, pink, or purple blossoms.
+They are quintessential west coach beach plants.

 7. Erigeron and Agapanthus